-Note from CEU By Net: This sponsored course is an extract of a larger comprehensive training manual published by the US Department of HHS, SAMHSA, seen at the web address at the top of this page.
+Note from CEU By Net: This sponsored course is an extract of a larger comprehensive training manual published by the US Department of HHS, SAMHSA.
 In this CEU By Net Course 6A, you are responsible for learning ONLY the extracted material contained in Chapters I, II and III of the larger SAMHSA document.
 This Study Guide 1 contains Chapters I and II, and it contains the material upon which you will be tested in the first quiz for this course.
 Chapter I is primarily an overview or introduction to the subject.
-Chapter II delves into the details of victim and survivor response, both in the short-term and in the long-term, as it varies according to age and ethnicity and the nature of the disaster.
+Chapter II looks at the details of victim and survivor response, both in the short-term and in the long-term, as it varies according to age and cultural factors and the nature of the disaster.
 Chapter III is seen in Study Guide 2.
 Quiz 2 will test your comprehension of the material in that chapter.